ECE-2024/ECE-250-Test-Cases/clion.md

 **This tutorial assumes that you have already created a Clion project.
 Please click apply after you make each change**

+Changes to project folder will be automatically synced to ECE Ubuntu every time you change a file.
+Clion may not sync file deletions correctly.
 ## Requirements
 You must be able to connect to the University of Waterloo VPN.